University courses require regular "readings": documents you're expected to read before class. They prepare you for the topics covered in class.

 Reserves are a special area of the Library, behind the Service Desk.
 We keep books on Reserve because they're in high demand for courses.
 See our page on Reserves.

 Items are placed on Reserve on the request of course instructors.
 They might be Library books, or they might be personal books owned by instructors.

 Loan periods are very short (usually 3 hours), and the fine rates are high for these items because many students need access to them within a short period of time.

 Since the books on Reserve are shelved in call number order, you need to look them up in the Library Catalogue to find the call number.
 See the webpage on Finding Reserves (linked below).

 Sometimes a reading is all or part of a physical book on the Library's stacks (shelves).
 In this case, it's available to any Trent borrower.
 Search our Library Catalogue for the book.
 The quickest way to find it is by title.
 See the Library Catalogue tutorial for help with this.

 Books in the Library can be signed out, subject to our Borrowing Regulations.
 Your TrentU Card is your Library Card.
 See the regulations for loan periods, limits, overdue fines, recalls, lost item charges, etc.

 In many cases, your course readings are articles and they're located online through the e-books or e-journals available in the Library.

-To find e-books, use TOPCAT (the Library catalogue).
+To find e-books, use the Lirary Catalogue.

 To find e-journals, follow the link to E-Journals A-Z on our homepage.